MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/anycast.md

 3. The SEA router sends the query to the 10.10.10.10 destination corresponding to the SEA load balancer VIP.
 4. The SEA load balancer randomly selects a DNS server from the pool of healthy, available DNS servers.
 In this case, the server chosen is SEA-DC16.
 5. The SEA-DC16 server responds to the DNS client query.
    - Optional: Servers have a non-AD integrated primary zone **loc.tst** that includes TXT records unique to the location and server identity for use in troubleshooting.
-For example, the client might issue the query **nslookup -type=TXT server.loc.tst** to determine the specific server that answered the query (SEA-DC16). <br>All DNS servers have this zone, but only one is shown in the diagram.
+For example, the client might issue the query **nslookup -type=TXT server.loc.tst** to determine the specific server that responded (SEA-DC16).
+All DNS servers have this zone, but only one is shown in the diagram.
 The zone name should be unique but can anything you choose.
 6. The load balancer returns the DNS response to the SEA router.
 7. The SEA router returns the DNS response to the local router.
 8. The DNS client receives the DNS response from the local router.